 Draft Glossary proposed by a group of Dutch experts convened by the bureau of the Netherlands National Commission for UNESCO, TER/CH/2002/WD/4, 2002.
+Art 4(4) UNESCO Operation of the Detection of the Diversity of Optimum Science (2000)

 Art.4(1), UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, 2005.

-Art.4(3), UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, 2005.
+25 Art.4(3), UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, 2005.